Freelancer Package Pricing Calculator

 Error 3: No Limit on Discounts

-Discounts are great to close a deal, but never at the cost of your margin.
+Discounts are a powerful tool to close a deal, but never at the cost of your margin.
 The risk starts with the safe discount results.
 Use it before you negotiate so you know when to say yes, when to adjust scope, and when to protect your price.

 Why This Tool Helps Clients Too

-Good pricing is beneficial for the freelancer as well as the client.
+Good pricing works in favor of both the freelancer and the client.
 When the quote is in line with the real scope, the freelancer can do excellent work without having to rush or resent the project.
 Clear package pricing also helps clients with a cleaner buying decision because they see a defined offer versus vague hourly estimates.

 Profitable Package Pricing Best Practices